 The results showed that participants with positive outlooks on life reported less stress, better health, and higher levels of happiness.
 The participants who had negative outlooks reported the opposite.

-Additionally, the positive thinking participants’ zest for life gave them better resiliency.
-In other words, they recovered from difficulties faster than their pessimistic counterparts.
+Additionally, the positive thinkers were more resilient, meaning they recovered from difficulties more quickly than their pessimistic counterparts.

 With that in mind, cultivating the power of positive thinking may help you increase your longevity by 7 to 7 1/2 years!

 In other words, the optimistic participants had better memories and more physical strength because they expected it.

 Furthermore, those with positive attitudes had better cardiovascular health with fewer chronic conditions such as heart disease and diabetes.

 All things considered, research shows that a positive outlook on life and aging often leads to healthier habits.
 In turn, healthier habits lead to better health.

 Above all, even if you’re not naturally optimistic (optimism is about 23% to 32% heritable) you can easily cultivate optimism and reap the benefits of positive thinking.

 7 Tips on How to Cultivate Optimism